-The Board provides preventative programs, interventions, and other supports for students who have been bullied, students who have witnessed incidents of bullying and for students who have engaged in bullying.
+The Board provides preventative programs, interventions, and other supports for students who have experienced any form of bullying, students who have witnessed incidents of bullying and for students who have engaged in bullying.
 Board staff, community agencies, or other professionals may provide bullying prevention and intervention programs and supports that include:

-- early intervention for both the student who is a victim of bullying, and the student who bullies; - a safe and positive learning environment that is supportive of student achievement and well-being; and, - the development of positive relationships among staff, among students, and between staff and students to promote a safe environment and positive school climate.
+- early intervention for both the student who is a victim of bullying, and the student is responsible for the bullying; - a safe and positive learning environment that is supportive of student achievement and well-being; and. - the development of positive relationships among staff, among students, and between staff and students to promote a safe environment and positive school climate.